 5/7/2024

-At this time, I would like to remind everyone in order to ask a question, please press star, then the number one on your telephone keypad.
+At this time, I would like to remind everyone, in order to ask a question, please press star, then the number one on your telephone keypad.
 We will pause for just a moment to compile the Q&A roster.
-Our first question comes from the line of Colin Rusch.
-Your line is now open.
-Colin,

 That's super helpful.
 And now that you've got a number of units in the field and a significantly higher volume of data around performance, can you talk a little bit about what sort of debt financing your customers are looking at or comfort level incremental diligence that lenders are doing around the technology that may support incremental sales opportunities?

-All right, thank you for your question Colin.
+All right, thank you for your question, Colin.

-Again, if you would like to ask a question please press star then the number one on your telephone keypad.
+Again, if you would like to ask a question, please press star then the number one on your telephone keypad.
+Our next question comes from the line of Corinne Blanchard with Deutsche Bank.

-All right, thank you.
+All right.
+Thank you.
 That's it for me.

 Thanks.

-There are no further questions at
+There are no further questions at this time.

-this time.
 Mr. Dresselhaus, I turn the call back over to you.

 Well, I thank everybody for listening in to the call.
 We're excited and we remind you to visit our investor relations site where you can see a presentation and a short video about our operations.
 And we'll look forward to talking to you all next quarter.

 This concludes today's conference call.
-You may dial disconnect.
+You may now disconnect.